graphql/graphql-spec/spec/Section 7 -- Response.md

 field, the path should use the aliased name, since it represents a path in the response, not in the request.

+When the `path` field is present on a Stream response, it indicates that the `items` field represents the partial result of the list field containing the corresponding `@stream` directive.
+All but the non-final path segments must refer to the location of the list field containing the corresponding `@stream` directive.
+The final segment of the path list must be a 0-indexed integer.
+This integer indicates that this result is set at a range, where the beginning of the range is at the index of this integer, and the length of the range is the length of the data.

-When the `path` field is present on a GraphQL response, it indicates that the `data` field is not the root query or mutation result, but is rather associated to a particular field in the root result.
+When the `path` field is present on a Defer response, it indicates that the `data` field represents the result of the fragment containing the corresponding `@defer` directive.
+The path segments must point to the location of the result of the field containing the associated `@defer` directive.

 When the `path` field is present on an "Error result", it indicates the response field which experienced the error.

-## Label
+#### Label

-If the response of the GraphQL operation is an event stream, subsequent values may contain a string field `label`.
-This `label` is the same label passed to the `@defer` or `@stream` directive that triggered this value.
-This allows clients to identify which `@defer` or `@stream` directive is associated with this value.
-`label` will not be present if the corresponding `@defer` or `@stream` directive is not passed a `label` argument.
+Stream and Defer responses may contain a string field `label`.
+This `label` is the same label passed to the `@defer` or `@stream` directive associated with the response.
+This allows clients to identify which `@defer` or `@stream` directive is associated with this value. `label` will not be present if the corresponding `@defer` or `@stream` directive is not passed a `label` argument.

 ## Serialization Format